ibsal/trick-double-pendulum/README.md

 ## Results

-The plot below was created with masses of 1 kg each, rod lengths of 1 m each, theta1 at 0 degrees and theta2 at 20 degrees, and a total time of 20 seconds.
+The plot below was created with masses of 1 kg each, rod lengths of 1 m each, theta1 at 0 degrees, theta2 at 20 degrees, and a total time of 20 seconds.

 ![Plot of the x and y positions of both masses](https://github.com/ibsal/trick-double-pendulum/blob/main/scripts/Figure_1.png)